Allen-Ho-0302/Correlation-of-Plate-Discipline-and-Winning/README.md

 Using linear regression to see if plate discipline in baseball affected other stats including regular ones like AVG, OBP and also WAR per game to see how plate discipline affect winning.

-Details can be found on PDF and HTML file
+Step by step explanation can be found in PDF or HTML file

+Code can be found in .py file